Bounds for Laplace eigenvalues of Kaehler metrics: Statements and discussion of results

 Composing it with the Pl\"ucker embedding~\eqref{def:plucker}, we obtain an embedding $K_E:\Sigma^n\to\mathbb CP^{m}$, where $(m+1)$ is the binomial coefficient $\binom{N}{r}$.
 Besides, as is known, see~\cite{AGL,GH}, the pull-back of the Fubini-Study form $\omega_{FS}$ on $\mathbb CP^m$ represents a multiple of the first Chern class $c_1(E)$, that is $K^*_E([\omega_{FS}])=c\cdot c_1(E)$, where $c>0$ is a constant that depends on normalisation conventions only.
 Thus, we arrive at the following consequence of Theorem~\ref{t1}. \begin{corollary} Let $E$ be a holomorphic globally generated vector bundle over a closed K\"ahler manifold $(\Sigma^n,J)$.
 Then for any K\"ahler metric $g$ on $\Sigma^n$ its Laplace eigenvalues satisfy the following inequalities

-for any $k\geqslant 1$, where the constant $C(n,r,N)$ depends on the dimension $n$ of $\Sigma^n$, rank $r$ of $E$, and $N=\dim H^0(E)$ only. \end{corollary} The hypotheses of Corollary~\ref{cor:agl} are close to the setting considered by Arezzo, Ghigi, and Loi in~\cite{AGL}.
+for any $k\geqslant 1$, where the constant $C(n,r,N)$ depends on the dimension $n$ of $\Sigma^n$, rank $r$ of $E$, and $N=\dim H^0(E)$ only. \end{corollary} The hypotheses of Corollary~\ref{cor:agl} are close to the setting considered by Arezzo, Ghigi, and Loi in~\cite{AGL}, where the authors obtain bounds for the first Laplace eigenvalue.
 However, unlike the main result in~\cite{AGL}, we are not concerned with the value of the constant $C(n,r,N)$ and do not require any assumption on the stability of the Gieseker point of $E$ in Corollary~\ref{cor:agl}.

 We end with a discussion of the version of Theorem~\ref{t1} for analytic subvarieties in K\"ahler manifolds.
 Let $M^{n+l}$ be a closed $(n+l)$-dimensional K\"ahler manifold, and let $\Sigma^n\subset M^{n+l}$ be an irreducible analytic subvariety whose regular locus $\Sigma_*^n$, that is the complement of the singular set, has complex dimension $n$.
 Any K\"ahler metric $g$ on $M^{n+l}$ induces an incomplete K\"ahler metric $g_\Sigma$ on $\Sigma^n_*$.
-Following~\cite{LT95}, we consider the Laplace operator defined on $C^2$-smooth functions $u$ on $\Sigma^n_*$ such that $u$, $\nabla u$, and $\Delta u$ are $L^2$-integrable.
+We consider the Laplace operator defined on compactly supported $C^2$-smooth functions on $\Sigma^n_*$.
 In Section~\ref{variety} we explain that this operator is essentially self-adjoint and has discrete spectrum.
 The following statement gives bounds for Laplace eigenvalues of $\Sigma^n$ that are uniform over K\"ahler metrics in a fixed K\"ahler class on $M^{n+l}$.